dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The other option is to use VirtualBox in combination with Vagrant.

-Vagrant today can run on Linux, Mac and Windows.
+Vagrant has a good support on any mainstream operating systems like Windows, Mac and Linux.

-Some of you here may already be using Vagrant, but are probably provisioning the guest operating system with the more widely used provisioners like shell, Ansible, Puppet etc.
+I'm sure some of you here already are using Vagrant today, but are probably provisioning the guest operating system with the more widely used provisioners like shell, Ansible, Puppet etc.

 This is a well known and working setup to get your development environment up and running but since this presentation is mostly about Docker we can take